 Ants vs. Termites

-Ants are one of the most commonly mistaken bugs for termites.
+Ants are often mistaken for termites.
 While both have wings and similar body shapes, ants have bent antennae and pinched waists.
 Carpenter ants, in particular, can be mistaken for termites because they also nest in wood.

 However, ants don’t eat wood; they just hollow it out to make nests.